-- If you are otherwise an employee of a W3C Member, you may push a button that sends a request to your Advisory Committee Representative to join the group on behalf of your organization.
+- If you are otherwise an employee of a W3C Member, you may push a button that sends a request to your Advisory Committee Representative to join a current group on behalf of your organization.
 You do not join the group directly yourself.
 You will be informed if your Advisory Committee Representative accepts (or declines) to join the group.

 If you work for a non-Member organization

 - If you are affiliated with a non-Member organization, you may join a current group immediately on behalf of the organization, which we recommend in most cases.

 - Or, you may request to participate without representing your affiliated organization, but those requests are subject to approval at the discretion of the W3C Staff.
 We attempt to address requests within one business day.
 W3C publishes guidelines for evaluating individual requests to participate in a group.

 - If you are affiliated with the W3C Staff, you may join immediately as an individual.

 - If you have no affiliation with any organization, you may join immediately as an individual.

 - Get a W3C account (if you don’t have one).

 - Push the Create a Community Group button.
 If you are not logged in, you will be prompted to log in.